Working adults need to overcome barriers to higher education all the time to return to school.

 Among surveyed working adults who said that they are going to or plan to go back to school, nearly half (49 percent) of respondents said that they plan to enroll at an institution offering online programs.

-This decision could be influenced because of the flexibility that online programs offer that helps overcome some of the barriers to education and provides one answer to the question about how do working adults go back to school.
+This helps overcome some of the barriers to education and provides one answer to the question about how do working adults go back to school.

-While this is great for adult learners looking to return to school to enhance their education, it is important that they make the distinction between online programs and those specifically built for working adults.
+While this is great for adult learners looking to return to school to enhance their education, they must make the distinction between online programs and those built explicitly for working adults.

 Institutions that help break down barriers to pursuing education could help encourage more working adults to pursue their educational dreams.